 Extensive readings will be assigned before each class.
-It is essential that you actually do read them.
-This will take a significant amount of time.
+It is essential that you actually do read them and work to understand them.
+This will take a serious time commitment - probably 2-3 hours for each class meeting - and must be done prior to the class meeting.
 To help motivate this, there will be accompanying short questions due for credit at the beginning of each class.